leonardo5621/terraform-kafka-perf-test/README.md

 ## Requirements
 Before this module can be used on a project, you must ensure that the following pre-requisites are fulfilled:

-### Using all the modules modules
+### Using all modules
 - [Terraform](https://www.terraform.io/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/) tools installed.
 - Google Cloud command line tool([gcloud](https://cloud.google.com/sdk/gcloud)) is installed.
+- A Google Cloud Platform project ready to be used
-- Have a Service Account that is able to execute the module with the Create/Update/Delete permissions over Network and GKE resources.
+- A Service Account with Create/Update/Delete permissions over Network and GKE resources.
 - Make sure that the Compute Engine and Kubernetes Engine APIs have been enabled in the project.

 ### Using only the Kafka Cluster creation and monitoring modules